jasmilan0/projects/Azure-Active-Directory-Lab/Client Workstation setup.md

 #### Since there is no public IP to the Client VM, you will have to connect via Bastion
 #### When configuring bastion, it will create a virtual subnet automatically and can take around 30-45 minutes, sometimes even longer

 #### If you try to ping the VMs, most likely you would be able to ping the AD Server VM from the Client VM.
-But you would be unsuccessful the other way around. </br
+But you would be unsuccessful the other way around. <br />
+#### You would have to create a rule in the Client VM firewall to allow ICMP traffic <br />
+#### If everything is configured correctly, you should be able to ping each other

+## Step 5: